 - Developing effective Real-Time-Information systems

-- Exposing relevant technical issues, for example for bus exit reading and ungated train stations
+- Exposing relevant technical issues and proposed solutions, for example for bus exit reading & ungated train stations

 - Using tokenisation technology to improve security

-- Updates on the progress of the ITSO specification and of ITSO Limited activities
+- Updates on the progress of the ITSO specifications, and of ITSO for Mobiles

 - Do UK transport operators really want interoperability?